threefoldtech/0-initramfs/README.md

 - [0.12.0](https://github.com/g8os/initramfs/tree/0.12.0) : used to build the [v0.12.0](https://github.com/g8os/core0/releases/tag/v0.12.0) of core0

 # Dependencies
-In order to compile all the initramfs without issues, you'll need to installes build-time dependencies.
+In order to compile all the initramfs without issues, you'll need to installe build-time dependencies.

 Please check the build process and use the dependencies listed there.